ove/ove-apps/packages/ove-app-replicator/README.md

 # Replicator App

-This app is capable of replicating content from within an OVE environment, as a space (either entirely or a portion of it), as a group or as one or more individual sections.
-It makes it possible to render content at different dimensions (scaling) while retaining the same aspect ratios.
-The app also makes it possible for interactive and non-interactive.
+This app is capable of replicating content from an OVE `space` (or a portion of a space), a `group` or one or more individual `sections`.
+The displayed content may be replicated from either from the same OVE instance as the replicator app, or a remote instance.
+It can render content at different pixel dimensions by scaling whilst preserving retaining the same aspect ratios.

-The replicator app is instantiated just like any other app, but, it however does not have a controller, and therefore behaves slightly differently to other apps, at runtime.
-This app can also display content from remote OVE deployments, unlike other apps.
+The replicator app is instantiated just like any other app.
+However, it does not have a controller, and therefore behaves slightly differently to other apps at runtime.

 ## Application State